 Constitutional ties to the British royal family remained strong in the 2000s.
-The monarch is New Zealand’s head of state, a leader shared with 15 other nations around the world.
+The monarch is New Zealand’s head of state, a leader shared with 14 other countries.

 The governor-general is the monarch’s representative in New Zealand, although the reverence felt for the monarch was not transferred to the governor-general.
 A number of the monarch’s formal duties have been delegated to the governor-general.
 Some of these are to do with the political process, including:

 - appointing the prime minister and other ministers

 In theory, the king or queen (the ‘sovereign’) has the right to be consulted, to encourage and to warn.
 In practice these rights are no longer exercised by the monarch or the governor-general on his or her behalf.
 Although the governor-general is appointed by the reigning king or queen, the prime minister tells the monarch who to choose.